 Thanos (Josh Brolin) achieved exactly what he set out to do.
-The Avengers were unable to stop him and, as a result, half of the universe’s population (including many of their friends and loved ones) have been wiped from existence.
+The Avengers were unable to stop him, and he wiped half of the universe’s population from existence—including many of their friends and loved ones.
 Unable to accept this loss, Steve Rogers (Chris Evans) tries to reunite the surviving members of the team.
-Along with a powerful new ally in Captain Marvel (Brie Larson), the team may still be able to take down the titan.
-However, Tony Stark is very far away, on a spaceship with an unlikely ally and running out of oxygen.
+Along with a powerful new ally in Captain Marvel (Brie Larson), the Avengers may be able to take down the titan.
+However, Tony Stark (Robert Downey Jr.) is very far away.
+He is on a spaceship without power with an unlikely ally, and they are running out of oxygen quickly.

-The team is still strong, but Thanos has taken steps to ensure that what he has done cannot he undone.
-All hope may be lost, and the surviving members of the team struggle with coming to terms with that possibility.
+The team is still strong, but Thanos has taken steps to ensure that what he has done cannot be undone.
+All hope may be lost, and the surviving members of the team struggle with that reality.
 However, the arrival of Scott Lang (Paul Rudd) brings a glimmer of hope.
-Scott Lang has a sort of wild card idea that Thanos definitely could not have counted on, but it is certainly a long shot.
+Scott Lang has a sort of wild card idea that Thanos could not have counted on, but it is certainly a long shot.
 They may not be able to save the lives of those affected by the snap, but the surviving heroes are willing to risk everything to avenge them.

 The Pros & Cons